-Moroccan intellectual property rights (IPR) laws and enforcement of these laws in the past have been insufficient to combat intellectual property theft.
+Moroccan intellectual property rights (IPR) laws and enforcement of those laws in the past have been insufficient to combat intellectual property theft.
 Enforcement resources have been inadequate, and civil and criminal penalties have not been stiff enough to provide sufficient deterrence.

 The FTA addresses many of the United States' IPR concerns.
-The agreement's strong antipiracy provisions mandate both statutory and actual damages under Moroccan law for IPR violations.
-Under these anti-piracy provisions, monetary damages can be awarded even when it is difficult to determine the amount of actual economic harm.
+The agreement's strong anti-piracy provisions mandate both statutory and actual damages under Moroccan law for IPR infringement.
+Under these anti-piracy provisions, monetary damages can be awarded even when it is difficult to determine the actual amount of economic harm.
 Each government also commits to granting and maintaining the right for authorities to seize, forfeit, and destroy counterfeit and pirated goods and the equipment used to make them.
-The agreement also requires each government to provide criminal liability for internet piracy, even if there is no motivation of financial gain.
+The agreement also requires each government to provide criminal liability for Internet piracy, even if there is no motivation of financial gain.

 The FTA further expands the protection of trademarks, copyrights, patents, and undisclosed test data.
-Protection extends to cover state-of-the-art elements such as provisions concerning disputes over Internet domain names, strong anti-circumvention provisions to prohibit tampering with technologies designed to prevent copyright infringement, and specific protections for temporary copies, which is critical in the digital environment.
+The state-of-the-art protection includes provisions concerning disputes over Internet domain names, strong anti-circumvention provisions to prohibit tampering with technologies designed to prevent copyright infringement, and specific protections for temporary copies, which is critical in the digital environment.
 Under its FTA obligations, Morocco will offer increased IPR protection and enforcement for copyrights, trademarks, geographical indications, patents, and undisclosed test data.

-In addition, Morocco passed comprehensive IPR legislation in December 2005 to implement its FTA obligations.
+Morocco passed comprehensive IPR legislation in December 2005 to implement its FTA obligations.